 |Gunners Mate Third Class Raymond Miller was at his assigned station as one of four loaders behind the quad 40 millimeter bofors anti-aircraft gun on the starboard side of the Destroyer he was assigned.
 The ship's Captain had issued the order for General Quarters (battle stations) fifteen minutes earlier when several outer ring Destroyer Pickets equipped with early detection radar confirmed movement of unidentified aircraft heading in their direction.
 Petty Officer Miller's Ship was part of a US Strike Force off the coast of Okinawa in April 1945, and were there to protect Carriers from Kamikaze attacks after it became apparent the Japanese had ramped up their efforts to increase the frequency and ferocity of those attacks.
 The closer the US fleet approached Japan, the greater their determination to destroy it.

 Ray Miller was 18 years old and had enlisted in the Navy 6 months earlier.
 He wanted to join the Navy following the attack on Pearl Harbor, but was too young and still in school.
 He would be following in the footsteps of his father who served in the Navy during the Great War, and his grandfather who had also served in the Navy, the immediate and extended family all very proud that young Raymond would be continuing the tradition.
 Petty Officer Miller and his childhood friend, Fireman First Class Harrison Boone, had made special arrangements when they enlisted to be assigned to the same duty station after recruit training, which led to orders directing both to the Fletcher Class Destroyer they were currently assigned.
 Ray and Harrison met in the first grade, became best friends growing up and hung out together on a fairly regular basis.
 They both did well in school, were active in sports and other school activities, popular with their peers, and had girlfriends from the age of 16.
-The families of both boys were well acquainted as the town they grew up in was a small agricultural community of approximately 7000 people.
+The families of both boys were well acquainted as the town they grew up in was a small agricultural community of approximately seven thousand residents.
 Before Pearl Harbor it was their intention to go to College, but the war had changed that.
 Both knew they would be drafted if they failed to enlist, so it was a no brainer that Harrison would follow his best friend into the Navy.

 Two days earlier, Ray and Harrison were on the Ship's fantail during a break, Harrison emerging from the Boiler room where he worked, covered in grime and sweat from the high temperatures down in Engineering.